 Tracy has contributed and supported non-profit organizations commitmented to social improvement:

-Aids Foundation of Chicago * Art for India, the Andu Illam home (Abode of love) * Artists for Humanity * Ashoka * Bandana Project * Barewalls, SAIC scholarship fund * Barr-Harris Children's Grief Center * Between Friends * The Bioneers * Bridge Magazine * The Brown Elephant * Cabrini Connection * The Chinese Fine Arts Society * Christian Industrial League * Circusteem * Connection Arts Chicago * Counterquo * Creatives for Kerry * Deborah's Place * Dolores Huerta Foundation * Evanston Northwestern, Susan Harris Fund * Girl360 * Gross Park Neighborhood Foundation * Halo Foundation * Heartland Alliance, Designs for Dignity * Hyde Park Art Center * Indestructible, ALS film by Ben Byer * Inspiration Cafe * Lincoln Park Conservatory * Living Room Cafe * Louis A. Weiss Memorial Hospital * Mary Meyer School * Merit School of Music * Oxbow * 99 Percent film * Occupy Love film *The P.E.A.C.H Club * Personal PAC Chicago * Perspectives Charter School * Ragdale Artist Residency * Rehabilitation Institute Chicago * Remains Theater * Rock for Kids * Rogers Park Garden Group * SGA Youth & Family Services * Solar Cookers International * Sustain Chicago, Family Farmers * Teen Living * The Land Connection * Three Arts Club * Union League Civic and Arts Foundation * Voices and Faces Project * Young Women's Leadership Charter School * World Bicycle Relief
+Aids Foundation of Chicago * Art for India, the Andu Illam home (Abode of love) * Artists for Humanity * Ashoka * Bandana Project * Barewalls, SAIC scholarship fund * Barr-Harris Children's Grief Center * Between Friends * The Bioneers * Bridge Magazine * The Brown Elephant * Cabrini Connection * The Chicago Angels Project * The Chinese Fine Arts Society * Christian Industrial League * Circusteem * Connection Arts Chicago * Counterquo * Creatives for Kerry * Deborah's Place * Dolores Huerta Foundation * Evanston Northwestern, Susan Harris Fund * Girl360 * Gross Park Neighborhood Foundation * Halo Foundation * Heartland Alliance, Designs for Dignity * Hyde Park Art Center * Indestructible, ALS film by Ben Byer * Inspiration Cafe * Lincoln Park Conservatory * Living Room Cafe * Louis A. Weiss Memorial Hospital * Mary Meyer School * Merit School of Music * Oxbow * 99 Percent film * Occupy Love film *The P.E.A.C.H Club * Personal PAC Chicago * Perspectives Charter School * Ragdale Artist Residency * Rehabilitation Institute Chicago * Remains Theater * Rock for Kids * Rogers Park Garden Group * SGA Youth & Family Services * Solar Cookers International * Sustain Chicago, Family Farmers * Teen Living * The Land Connection * Three Arts Club * Union League Civic and Arts Foundation * Voices and Faces Project * Young Women's Leadership Charter School * World Bicycle Relief

 PAST CURRICULUM VITAE